 Roux is just a fancy way of saying a mixture of fat and flour that is cooked together to thicken recipes.

-To make roux, melt butter over medium heat and then whisk in equal amounts of flour and whisk until smooth and thick.
+To make the roux, melt butter over medium heat and then whisk in equal amounts of flour and whisk until smooth and thick.

 An important tip to making a roux is to let the thickened flour mixture cook for a minute to get rid of the raw flour taste.